pursh2002/Bootcamp-Byteacademy-Data-engeenering-projects-2017/Machine Learning Engineer- Learning Path.md/startmachinlearning.md

 Use Multiple Models (Simple VS Complex) Try the simplest models first.
 You'll be amazed how far simple models like Linear/Logistic Regression will take you.
 Once you've narrowed down and understand how your model performs, then go ahead and try out more complex models (Deep Learning).

-Document your work (GitHub or Blog) This is the most important.
-Document all of your analysis, visualizations, and experiments.
-Document your failures.
-Understand why it worked and why it didn't worked.
+Document your work (GitHub or Blog)

 Showcase your work Share your project with others.
 Communicate your results & get feedback from the community.
 This allows you to reflect back on some mistakes you've made and gather further insights to improve on.